workingwebsites/workweb_base/readme.txt

 == Changelog ==

+= 1.2.5 - 2022-05-24 =
+Only one menu now (top menu).
+Fully Bootstrap menu.
+Short menu removed Known Issues:
+- Can't click on link on top menu with sub menu.
+Work around:  Use a custom link with # for 'title'.
+All items should be in the sub menuy
+- Slider doesn't work.
+Needs to be updated to Bootstrap 5.x version
+- Theme Check says inc items should be plugins.
+That's not how this works, so not happening.
+- There is a hard coded icon
+- No blocks are used (yet)
+- There are 'featured page' and 'featured pageS'.
+Confusing, but will be addressed.

 = 1.2.4 - 2022-05-20 =
 Making it compatable with WP 5.9.
 Addresses issues in Theme Check Known Issues: